Lidia's Logo; a two tone teal "L" shape with an orange arc over the right side create a capital "D" shape.

 First round of unmoderated, remote usability studies revealed that labels that did not meet users' expectations.

-My initial choice of Glassmorphic style made WCAG compliant contrast challenging and also felt disconnected from current design trends, especially within banking apps.
+My initial choice of Glassmorphic style made WCAG compliant contrast challenging and also felt disconnected from current fintech trends.

 The redesign hits 60:30:10 rule and uses iOS design libraries to create an experience at home within Apple products.